 It should be said immediately that this is not a draft agreement.
 Rather it is more like an agenda setting out the topics of discussion for an eventual political settlement.

 Contrary to what Al-Monitor says, these topics fall well short of envisaging anything that could be called a federation.
-Rather they suggest a certain measure of local autonomy within the Kurdish majority areas of Turkey as a topic for discussion.
+Rather they suggest a certain measure of local autonomy within the Kurdish majority areas of Syria as a topic for discussion.
 However it is quite clear that this autonomy is to be within a single Syrian state, whose central government would retain overall control of foreign, defence and economic policy.

 The arrangement the Russians seem to have in mind is not actually a federal or confederal one as these terms are widely understood in the outside world.
 Rather it is the sort of arrangement that exists within Russia, where areas like Tatarstan are recognised to have a distinct ethnic identity, and where special provisions are made to recognise and accommodate this fact.